kedro-org/kedro-community/kedro-training/docs/01_prerequisites.md

 - [ ] You have an editor installed for writing Python code
 - [ ] You have a Terminal installed

-After you have installed above, please make sure that you are able to execute the following commands in your Terminal
+Having completed the above checklist, make sure that you are able to execute the following commands in your Terminal
 - [ ]  `python --version` or `python3 --version` returns a correct Python version (either 3.6, 3.7 or 3.8).
 - [ ] `git clone https://github.com/quantumblacklabs/kedro-examples` downloads this training Github repository (or [manually download a zip file from the link](https://stackoverflow.com/questions/2751227/how-to-download-source-in-zip-format-from-github)).